CDCgov/cfa-viral-lineage-model/README.md

 The repo has the following structure:

 - `linmod/`, with a package for downloading lineage count data, and fitting and evaluating models with this data; and
-- `exploration/`, with folders of analyses using this infrastructure.

-See the READMEs of individual folders in `exploration` for their specific workflows.
+- `retrospective-forecasting/`, with code that uses this package to automate the retrospective evaluation of models.

 ### Architecture